Meet the Wife (TV series): Pilot

 Comedy Playhouse on 28 December 1963.

 Fred and Thora have been using the same bed for 25 years and it is lumpy and past its best.
-Thora decides it's time to get not just a new bed but two separate beds, because Fred keeps taking the bed clothes, etc. However two beds cost much more than one so she settles on a nice bed but that night makes Fred's life a nightmare as she tries to get settled, so Fred goes to the spare room to sleep on the old bed.
-While still nagging him though he's now in another room, Thora finds his present and card for their Silver Anniversary tomorrow, costing the £15 she thought he'd wasted.
-She grabs the bed clothes and goes to the other room and gets in bed with Fred.
+Thora decides that it's time to get not just a new bed but two separate beds, because Fred keeps taking the bedclothes, etc. However two beds cost much more than one so she settles on a nice bed, but the first night is a nightmare for Fred as Thora tries to get settled, so he goes to the spare room to sleep on the old bed.
+While still nagging him though he's now in another room, Thora finds his gift and card for their Silver Anniversary the next day, costing the £15 she thought he'd wasted.
+She grabs the bedclothes, goes to the other room, and gets into bed with Fred.
 Brian Oulton was the bed salesman.